 All participating artists are asked to sign up for one of the duty slots during the show.

-Duties include loading and unloading easels at Ken Thomas' garage, putting out or retrieving street signs, manning the greeter table, helping in the kitchen, handling sales at the cash table, the credit card table or the art card table, or wrapping sold artwork.
+Duties include loading and unloading easels at the Holy Cross Anglican Church (where our easels are stored), putting out or retrieving street signs, manning the greeter table, helping in the kitchen, handling sales at the cash table, the credit card table or the art card table, or wrapping sold artwork.

 Time slots are two hours each, and instruction on the individual duties will be readily available if needed.